WSParker/pyPackageEx/lib/PackagingAPythonProject.md

 The `README` is the first thing someone sees when they look at your package.
 It should contain
 * a **concise** explanation of your package's purpose
 * installation instructions
-* basic usage instructions.
+* basic usage instructions

-After that, there's room to include demos, extended usage, etc as you feel necessary.
+After that, there's room to include demos, extended usage, etc. as you feel necessary.

 ## Further Reading
 More on `__init__.py`